Do Goldendoodles make good service dogs?May 21, 2021 2021-07-16 5:35

 Are Goldendoodles good emotional support dogs?

-If your puppy does not work out as a service dog or you do not have a specific disability that requires assistance, your Goldendoodle can still become an emotional support animal (ESA)!
+If your puppy doesn’t work out as a service dog or you don’t have a specific disability that requires assistance, your Goldendoodle can still become an emotional support animal (ESA)!

 ESAs vs service dogs